ArhamKakar/RecuriterIQ-AI-Resume-Screening-System/README.md

 ⚙️ How It Works
 1. PDF Upload

-2. Extracts text using pdfplumber.
+2. Extracts text using  PyMuPDF.

 3. Text Preprocessing